The US is dotted with Great American Cities.

-Today, Atlanta’s neighbor city, Savannah, and Seattle are the 4th and 5th busiest ports in the United States in terms of container capacity.
+Today, Atlanta’s neighbor city, Savannah, and Seattle have the 4th and 5th busiest ports in the United States, in terms of container capacity.

-Both Seattle and are bejeweled by a lush tree canopy.
+Both Seattle and Atlanta are bejeweled by a lush tree canopy.

 Although Amazon’s HQ2 need not be located in a similar city, similarities may be a huge benefit in terms of continuity of corporate culture.

 I experienced this, when Macy’s Northeast took over Macy’s South, The New York heads quickly devoured and spit out most of our 90 years of excellence, some ideas which were indeed better and more profitable, only to be renamed a new New York idea.
 That would likely happen if Amazon were to choose a New York, Chicago, or San Francisco.
 Although I realize this is somewhat of an apples to oranges comparison, I believe it has merits.
 Seattle is unlike most of America.

 Atlanta being green, literally, is a good balance with Seattle.
 Who, there, would want to move to a desert?
 Both cities are truly aspirational and very creative– both key parts of Amazon.